Famed GameStop bull 'Roaring Kitty' is a Massachusetts financial advisor

 "If he is what he says he is, he's not breaking the law," said Scott Silver, a securities lawyer and managing partner of Silver Law Group.
 "There's absolutely nothing wrong to tell others to buy a stock if it's honest and in good faith."

-The SEC, which oversees the stock market, said this week it is monitoring the market volatility but did not immediately respond to a request for comment regarding Gill on Thursday evening.
+The SEC, which oversees the stock market, said on Friday it is monitoring the situation, but did not respond to a request for comment regarding Gill.

 After online brokerages restricted trading in GME on Thursday, Gill posted that he had lost $14.8 million that day alone, but was still up $33 million overall.